Aleksandar Pešić: Asia

 In July 2018, Pešić signed a three-year contract with Saudi Arabia club Al-Ittihad.

 On 8 February 2019, Pešić was loaned to FC Seoul on a one-and-a-half-year contract.

+Ferencváros

+On 16 June 2023, he was signed by Nemzeti Bajnokság I club Ferencvárosi TC.

+He scored his first goal against FK Žalgiris in the play-off of the 2023–24 UEFA Europa Conference League.

+On 30 November 2023, he scored the winning goal against FK Čukarički on the fifth match day in the 2023–24 UEFA Europa Conference League match.

+On 20 April 2024, the Ferencváros–Kisvárda tie ended with a goalless draw at the Groupama Aréna on the 29th match day of the 2023–24 Nemzeti Bajnokság I season which meant that Ferencváros won their 35th championship.

+On 15 May 2024, Ferencváros were defeated by Paks 2–0 in the 2024 Magyar Kupa Final at the Puskás Aréna.

 International career

 Pešić has represented Serbia under-19 at the 2011 UEFA European Under-19 Championship, where the team were eliminated in the semi-finals against the Czech Republic.
 He was also a member of the Serbia under-21 team at the 2015 UEFA European Under-21 Championship, as they finished bottom of their group.

 On 15 November 2016, Pešić made his full international debut for the senior team, playing in a second half in a 2–0 friendly defeat against Ukraine.